Wednesday, December 31, 2014

 If you have teaching experience and an understanding of adult self-directed learning, I'd like to talk with you.
 Also I'd like to talk with people who have teaching experience and who agree with my understanding of the business startup process, see my little book on Amazon.com, Daring Mighty Things.
 If you'd be interested in talking with me about teaching call me at (303)861-1447.

-Look for more announcements soon, but for now you can check us out on our very simple website http://www.WrenCollege.org
+Look for more announcements soon, but for now you can join us on our primary website, join us for free until January 1, 2020, check it out: http://www.SmallBizChamber.org

 Thursday, August 28, 2014